Need help choosing the right Product?

 Safety, Certifications, and Warranty

 This pole is manufactured to ANSI O5.1 standards and treated to American Wood Preservers Association requirements.
-CCA treatment provides resistance to decay and insect damage for ground contact installations.
-The product is classified as Class 6 for structural performance.
+CCA treatment provides resistance to decay and insects.
+Southern Yellow Pine is a non-conductive material, reducing electrical hazard risk in utility applications.

 Frequently Asked Questions